neroshan12/student-directory/README.md

 # Student Directory #

     The student directory script allows you to manage the list of students enrolled at Villains Academy.
+Duringthe Pre-course at Makers Academy, I created a Student Directory command line app from scratch that would allow inputting, displaying, saving and loading of students of the directory.

 ## How to use ##